-Christian graduated with a first class honours degree from the Surrey Institute of Osteopathic Medicine in 2009.
+Christian graduated with a first class honours degree from the Surrey Institute of Osteopathic Medicine in 2009 and has been successfully treating patients in the Teddington, Kingston and Hampton areas for 10 years.
 His classical style of osteopathy treatment incorporates a more gentle approach to the whole body.

 Christian specialises in treatment involving neck pain, upper back/shoulder pain and sports injuries, but his vast experience has led him to treat patients of all ages with a wide range of different neuro-musculoskeletal conditions.
 A treatment with Christian may involve techniques such as soft tissue release (muscular, ligamentous, tendinous), joint mobilisations, manipulations, stretches and exercises.